-- BKA-collected data: Data collected from field surveys either commissioned by BKA or undertaken directly by BKA to support the proposal, between February 2023 and 14th August 2024. - Pre-existing data: Data available from previous studies and external and public sources.
+- BKA-collected data: Data collected from field surveys either commissioned by BKA or undertaken directly by BKA to support the proposal, between February 2023 and June 2024 (noting that some data collection is ongoing). - Pre-existing data: Data available from previous studies and external and public sources.

-This report describes both the BKA-collected data and pre-existing which have been analysed and used by PCS to inform the metocean and sediment dynamics assessments, as reported to date in PCS (2024a, 2024b & 2025a).
+This report describes both the BKA-collected data and pre-existing which have been analysed and used by PCS to inform the metocean and sediment dynamics assessments, as reported to date in PCS (2024a & 2024b).
 This report provides a summary of the data, the quality control and data processing undertaken (where known, as not always available for pre-existing data) and details of the processed data files.
 For BKA-collected data this report also presents factual results from the data analysis.
-The report does not provide any interpretation of the data, this is provided in PCS (2024a, 2024b & 2025a).
+The report does not provide any interpretation of the data, this is provided in PCS (2024a & 2024b).